 Sturdy and resistant to dust and debris, they lack the vibration, shock, wide temperature tolerances, and ruggedized components that come standard with rugged devices.
 Because of the internal rigidity of these fanless systems, they offer some protection from an occasional bump.

 These systems generally have a small footprint, making them perfect for installing on a DIN rail, VESA mount, or inside a NEMA enclosure.
 High-performance or expandable models have a larger footprint to make room for extra components and provide the surface area needed for system cooling.

 Fanless edge computers meet common regulatory compliance and certifications.
 Look for FCC, CE, RoHS, and UL configurations to make sure your system checks the regulatory boxes you need and provides real-world protection for the system and its operators.

 A rugged edge computer provides the highest level of protection for computing in extreme environments, such as in vehicles, railways, manufacturing plants, or outdoor applications.

 This protection comes from a combination of factors.
 Using durable metal chassis, sealed fanless design, and shock-absorbing mounting give strong physical protection.
-In addition, wide temperature and solid-state components, cableless design, and high ESD immunity provide resistance to environmental factors.
+In addition, wide temperature and solid-state components, cableless design, and high immunity to electrostatic discharge (ESD) provide resistance to environmental factors.